Milan Rodić: Red Star Belgrade

 On 21 July 2017, Rodić signed a three-year contract with Serbian side Red Star Belgrade.
 Red Star had paid approximately €250,000 to Krylia Sovetov for Rodić's transfer.
 He played in Red Star's 2017–18 UEFA Europa League campaign under coach Vladan Milojević.
 On 19 October 2017, Rodić got a red card in the Group H home match against Arsenal, which Red Star lost 1–0.
 On 12 March 2019, he extended his contract with Red Star to the summer of 2022.

+FC Zürich

+In July 2025, Rodić signed for Swiss Super League club FC Zürich.

 International career

 On 6 June 2011, Rodić made his debut with the Serbia national under-21 football team against Sweden's U-21 team.
 Five years later, Rodić got his first call up to the senior Serbia squad for a friendly match against Russia on 5 June 2016.

 In May 2018 he was named in Serbia's preliminary squad for the 2018 FIFA World Cup in Russia.

 On 4 June, he made his international debut in a friendly match against Chile, coming on as a substitute for Aleksandar Kolarov in the 80th minute.

-He was selected in Serbia’s squad for the 2018 World Cup, but he failed to make any appearances there.
+Rodić was selected in Serbia’s squad for the 2018 World Cup, but he failed to make any appearances there.